 - ‘Relocated’ users are another form of aliases but instead of silently redirecting the mail, it is rejected with information about the new address.

 - Finally Postfix has settings that can be used to catch mail to unknown users (instead of the default behaviour which is to reject it outright)

-So now we have a basic system where email recipients still correspond to local users but with a few twists and options to redirect mail.
+So, now I have a basic system where email recipients still correspond to local users but with a few twists and options to redirect mail.
 It’s not much but it works.
-The next step is to make our SMTP server accessible from the outside.
-Keep in mind though, that changing the hostname from an internal one (in my case “THEMINT”) to one that makes sense on the internet (“brokkr.net”) will not change that it is a local system in the Postfix sense that all addressees (except aliases and the like) must be shell accounts.
+The next step is to make my SMTP server accessible from the outside.
+Keep in mind though, that changing the hostname from an internal one to one that makes sense on the internet (e.g. “brokkr.net”) will not change that it is a local system in the Postfix sense that all addressees (except aliases and the like) must be shell accounts.